Diplacus parryi

 Diplacus parryi, also known as Parry's monkeyflower or annual red spot monkeyflower, is a species of flowering plant.
-This plant is native to southwestern North America.
+It is an annual native to northwestern Arizona, eastern California, Nevada, and southwestern Utah in the southwestern United States.
 This monkeyflower produces both pink and yellow blossoms.
+In California it is known from the White and Inyo Mountains, where it grows on gravel slopes and washes in creosote bush and desert shrubland from (770) 1200 to 1830 meters elevation.